Easter Dinner Meal Plan!

 Giving our kids a part in having guests for Thanksgiving is one of my favorite tips and tricks.
 Our kids get involved by making personalized name cards for the table, picking the napkins and setting the table.

-They help make centerpieces with Popsicle crosses, arranging flower in mason jars and more!
+They also help make centerpieces with Popsicle crosses, arranging flower in mason jars and more!

 5. PLAN FOR LEFTOVERS!